boba2323/django-blog/README.md

 *	In rare cases of issues, you can have both django and nginx handling HTTPS, which causes a redirect loop.

  The env file contains all the values required to make the right configurations for running the app in dev mode.
 It can also be set up for production like dev mode.
-To keep it at development mode, ENIVRONMENT_DEVELOPMENT=True
+To keep it at development mode, ENIVRONMENT_DEVELOPMENT=True. <br>
- For production, ENIVRONMENT_DEVELOPMENT=False
+ For production, ENIVRONMENT_DEVELOPMENT=False<br>

  ``` ini
 # environment variables for mode